Nursing Schools Almanac 2022 has recognized Rivier’s exceptional nursing education, ranking the University as the #1 nursing school in NH!

 Clinical specialty preparation will be reviewed as part of the application process and used by faculty in developing the individualized program of study.
 Applicants who do not have clinical work in their master’s program will be required to take additional coursework.

-Registered nurses (RN) who complete this advanced degree coursework and clinical education (if necessary) are qualified to sit for the national exams to become certified advanced practice registered nurses (APRN).
+Registered nurses (RN) who complete this advanced degree coursework and clinical education are qualified to sit for the national exams to become certified in family practice (FNP-BC)

 Assistant Professor of Nursing Dr. Donna Proulx, Ph.D., RN, CCRN, CSC is working to advance substance use disorders treatment for vulnerable populations.
 Her doctoral research was a qualitative inquiry titled “The Lived Experience of Postpartum Women Attending Outpatient Substance-Abuse Treatment for Opioid or Heroin Use.”
 She holds two certifications in critical care from the American Association of Critical Care Nurses (ACCN)—one in adult critical care (CCRN) and a second in adult cardiac surgery (CSC)—and is a past president of the New Hampshire Chapter of ACCN.

 There are three other post-master’s certificates in Nursing offered in Rivier’s graduate education program.

 With Rivier's Post-Master's Certificate program, you can pursue specialty certifications to add to your skill set.

 Learn about criteria, how the admissions process works, and what you will need to apply.